buckbaskin/notary/README.md

 #TODO

-- Make meta a list of tags, displayed as comma separated, or squares/rectangles?
 - sync attempts to push changes first, then pull changes
 - add error handling/tracking.
 If a request is made where the function returns an error, it is recorded in the engagement.
 - convert the api to send the note information as inforamtion in the post, and based on what information is in the post data, update/create/delete a note.